wyang342/bank-accounts/README.md

 ### Error handling

-- A new account cannot be created with initial negative balance - this should `raise` an `ArgumentError` (leverage those Googling skills!)
+- A new account cannot be created with initial negative balance - this should `raise` an `Exception` (leverage those Googling skills!)
 - The `withdraw` method does not allow the account to go negative - it should output a warning message and return the original un-modified balance

 ### Optional: